-- 39. Once on an RQ course, students should have opportunities to learn professional behaviour and should be actively encouraged to seek support for any matter before it becomes a fitness to practise concern. - 40.
-Where issues of patient safety arise, this must be communicated to the relevant person with accountability for fitness to practise issues so that the matter can be dealt with formally and in accordance with established procedures to ensure that patient safety and wellbeing is protected.
-However, the student should still be offered support alongside and independent from the fitness to practise procedures.
-Osteopathic educational institutions should encourage an environment where speaking up is encouraged and supported, in the event that any practice or behaviour is felt to compromise an individual's fitness to practise or patient safety.
+- 37 Once on an RQ course, students should have opportunities to learn professional behaviour and should be actively encouraged to seek support for any matter before it becomes a fitness to practise concern. - 38 Where fitness to practise concerns are identified, the student should still be offered support alongside and independent from the fitness to practise procedures.
+It may be helpful to build support mechanisms with other OEIs to help ensure a degree of external and confidential support to the student, where appropriate.
+However, where issues of patient safety arise, this must be communicated to the relevant person with accountability for fitness to practise issues so that the matter can be dealt with formally and in accordance with established procedures to ensure that patient safety and wellbeing is protected.